sebinxavi/rancher-eks/README.md

-I've created a blog post that demonstrates how to set up Rancher and integrate it to an existing AWS EKS cluster.
-Rancher is an open source software platform that is used for managing the Kubernetes clusters.
+I’ve created a blog post that demonstrates how to set up Rancher and integrate an existing AWS EKS cluster into it.
+Rancher is an open-source software platform that is used for managing the Kubernetes clusters.

 ## Prerequisites